Join Our Team

 Job Summary

-The Warehouse Associate is responsible for the accurate receiving, storage, picking, packing, and shipping of materials in a fast paced production and engineering support environment.
-This role requires strong attention to detail, organizational skills, and a commitment to quality and safety.
-The ideal candidate is reliable, efficient, and able to maintain accurate inventory and documentation.
+The Warehouse Associate supports production and engineering operations through the accurate receiving, handling, storage, inspection, and movement of materials—including optical, electronic, fiber optic, and other precision components.
+This role requires strong attention to detail, organizational skills, and adherence to quality, safety, ESD, and clean room standards.
+The ideal candidate is reliable, efficient, and capable of maintaining accurate inventory and documentation in a fast paced environment.

 Job Responsibilities